Merida’s Best Photo Spots

 Residence Inn Merida (For Extended Stays)

-On this trip we chose to stay here because it was a terrific option for long term.
-It is a newer hotel (2020) and the suites all feature a kitchen.
-The staff is excellent and their is a resort style rooftop pool and a gym.
+On this trip, we chose to stay here because it was a terrific option for the long term.
+It is a newer hotel (2020), and the suites all feature a kitchen.
+The staff is excellent, with a resort-style rooftop pool and a gym.
 You get breakfast daily too.
-However, the Residence Inn is located about 20 minutes from Centro Historico, but it’s easily reachable by Uber or by taking a short walk to catch the bus.
-But the good news is that it iSight next door to the Galleria Merida and right behind the Costco.
+However, the Residence Inn is about 20 minutes from Centro Historico, but it’s easily reachable by Uber or taking a short walk to catch the bus.
+But the good news is that it sits next door to the Galerias Merida and behind the Costco.

-Throughout Merida, there are lots of ways to get around.
-From newer buses, to older buses, and taxis.
-Additionally Uber or Didi are available as well.
+Throughout Merida, there are many ways to get around, from newer buses to older buses and taxis.
+Additionally, Uber or Didi are available as well.
 You can always get somewhere if you don’t want to walk.

 Is Merida Safe?

-Merida is actually considered one of the safest cities in Mexico.
-If you have concerns, I can assure you that we spent almost 40 days in Merida and it was wonderful.
-The people are very friendly and there is a large middle class living and working in Merida.
+Merida is considered one of the safest cities in Mexico.
+If you have concerns, I can assure you that we spent almost 40 days in Merida, and it was wonderful.
+The people are very friendly, and a large middle class lives and works in Merida.

-That being said, any city you visit can have areas that are sketchy.
-Naturally it’s always a good idea to be mindful of your surroundings and to avoid areas that you don’t feel comfortable in.
+That being said, any city you visit can have sketchy areas.
+Naturally, it’s always a good idea to be mindful of your surroundings and avoid areas you don’t feel comfortable in.
 I spent a lot of time taking beautiful photographs of Merida and never had any issues.

-I certainly hope you have enjoyed this post on Merida’s best photo spots.
+I hope you enjoyed this post on Merida’s best photo spots.
 If so, you may also enjoy Must Try Experiences in Buenos Aires and Top Foods to Eat in Buenos Aires.

-If you have any other suggestions for the best things to do in this area, please share a comment below, I would love to hear from you!
-Also, don’t forget to subscribe to my newsletter at the bottom of this post for more destinations and positivity messages!
+If you have any other suggestions for the best things to do in this area, please share a comment below.
+I would love to hear from you!
+Also, don’t forget to subscribe to my newsletter at the bottom of this post for more destinations and positive messages!

-If you enjoy the free content I provide and would like to support me, please use my Amazon Shop link to purchase things you were already going to buy anyway.
+If you enjoy my free content and would like to support me, please use my Amazon Shop link to purchase things you will buy anyway.

 Thank you so much for visiting Followsoots.com!